jackd0tcom/clg-crm/README.md

 # CLG CRM

-An internal task and case management app for Clause Law group.
+An internal task and case management app for Clause Law Group

 ## Technologies